wwg-boston/go-setup-1/README.md

 `go fmt` formats your Go code so that it meets Go standards and keeps it consistent across different contributors.

 ### Vet
-`go vet` vets your program for mistakes
+`go vet` vets your program for mistakes.

 ### Imports
 `go get code.google.com/p/go.tools/cmd/goimports` - this fixes all issues with imports, and will rewrite your import statement based on the strcuture of your code.
 `brew install mercurial` (on Mac, if you don't have Mercurial installed)

+Running: `goimports -w *. go` will remove all unused imports, and add imports that haven't been imported explicitly.

 ## Contact information
 Feel free to email me (Alex) or Jen if you have any questions or suggestions for the meetups.